snac-cooperative/technical-docs/Specifications/Resource Relation.md

 http://id.loc.gov/vocabulary/relators/rps
 ```

-todo: are there other role types?
-Answer: There sort of can't be, but we need to do something with them.

-Need to scan through the data for non-repo, non-orig.
+The only current role types are creator and repository.
+Every WorldCat record was checked.

 Note: repository is superceded by looking up oclc/marc org code or ead repo.

-related_resource_creator is creator aka origination aka originationName as from ResourceRelationstoPostgres.txt
+related_resource_origination_name is creator aka origination aka originationName as from ResourceRelationstoPostgres.txt

 Example: A constellation has resourceRelation to a field book (archival object) written by Clausen, Jens (Jens
 Christian), 1891-1969.
 The related resource creator is Clausen, Jens (Jens Christian), 1891-1969.